zwindler/gocastle/DEV_LOG.md

 I'll put everything that happens in this repository in writing

+## 2023-07-24

+Inventory implementation is still really "early".
+Physical damage computation works but will take all items, including those un-equipped.

+I'm going to add values on items for "equipped" and "weight".

 ## 2023-07-23

 Following on yesterday's idea (changing the levelup screen to just a ShowCustomConfirm popup).
 Documentation is here (https://pkg.go.dev/fyne.io/fyne/v2/dialog#ShowCustomConfirm)